Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/SCHEMA.md

 - Submetric definitions are **always updated** to match latest ingestion data
 - Rankings are **slide-specific** and independent of definitions
 - Definitions enable **cross-slide comment persistence**
+- **Default values** (timezone, aggregationType, trafficLightColor) are applied automatically by the schema if not provided in the payload

 ## Best Practices